fastrockstar/openBatLib/README.md

 Documentation
 =============

-A full documentation is still under development.
+A full documentation can be found at [readthedocs](https://openbatlib.readthedocs.io/).

 Contributing